Company

 Listed on JPX Tokyo Stock Exchange 1st Section on September 8th.

-NS TOOL Headquarters relocated to 6F., Sumitomo fudosan oimachi ekimae Bldg.
+NS TOOL head office relocated to 6F., Sumitomo fudosan oimachi ekimae Bldg.

 Established an overseas subsidiary, NS TOOL USA, INC.